-Additional Considerations:
+Additional Considerations

-This Welsh Language Impact Assessment should be read in conjunction with the 'Paper Justifying the Introduction of Article 4 Guidance'.
+This Welsh Language Impact Assessment should be read in conjunction with the paper 'Assessing the Introduction of the Article 4 Direction'.

 This paper details the whole range of relevant background data, including data on the Welsh language within Eryri communities from the 2011 and 2021 UK Census, which has been duly considered and has informed the proposal.
 For this reason, this impact assessment has not replicated the background data, to avoid duplication.